Generative Artificial Intelligence

 Infographic Poster: Create an infographic poster summarizing key points about autonomous vehicles in a visually engaging format.
 Include sections on technological advancements, illustrations of different sensors used in autonomous vehicles, social implications with statistics on safety improvements, and economic considerations with charts comparing costs between traditional and autonomous transportation.

 Social Media Campaign: Develop a social media campaign or PSA aimed at raising awareness and fostering discussion about autonomous vehicles.
-Include posts featuring inforgraphics, short videos explaining key concepts, polls to gather opinions on various aspects of autonomous vehicles, and live Q&A sessions with role-playing experts.
+Include posts featuring infographics, short videos explaining key concepts, polls to gather opinions on various aspects of autonomous vehicles, and live Q&A sessions with role-playing experts.

 Illustrated Storyboard or Comic Strip: Using tools like Adobe, Canva, Storyboard That, or Comic Life, create a visual narrative that explores different scenarios and ethical challenges faced by autonomous vehicles.
 Record a brief audio explanation for each storyboard panel, discussing the decision-making process and ethical considerations.
 Compile the audio and visual elements into a live presentation.